 a.
-The medical staff does not receive a return ballot marked "no" by more than 20% of those members eligible to vote.
+The medical staff receives a simple majority of the votes cast by those members eligible to vote.

 Amendments so adopted shall be effective when approved by the boards.

 9.3 Methods of Adoption and Amendment to any Medical Staff Rules, Regulations and Policies